fastfetch

 Neofetch incorrectly counts rc

-Q: I use Debian / Ubuntu / Debian derived distro.
+Q: I use Debian / Ubuntu / Debian-derived distro.
 My GPU is detected as XXXX Device XXXX (VGA compatible)

 .
-Is it a bug?
+Is this a bug?

 Try upgrading pci.ids

-: Download https://pci-ids.ucw.cz/v2.2/pci.ids and overwrite file /usr/share/hwdata/pci.ids
+: Download https://pci-ids.ucw.cz/v2.2/pci.ids and overwrite the file /usr/share/hwdata/pci.ids

 .
 For AMD GPUs, you should also upgrade amdgpu.ids

-: Download https://gitlab.freedesktop.org/mesa/drm/-/raw/main/data/amdgpu.ids and overwrite file /usr/share/libdrm/amdgpu.ids
+: Download https://gitlab.freedesktop.org/mesa/drm/-/raw/main/data/amdgpu.ids and overwrite the file /usr/share/libdrm/amdgpu.ids

-Alternatively, you may try to use fastfetch --gpu-driver-specific
+Alternatively, you may try using fastfetch --gpu-driver-specific

 Q: Fastfetch cannot detect my awesome 3rd-party macOS window manager!